Garlic Butter Rolls

 These Garlic Butter Rolls have it all!
-They are soft with a brioche-like texture, so buttery, and the garlic herb mixture on top is so good.
-The perfect side dish for Thanksgiving, Christmas or Easter!
+They are soft with a brioche-like texture, so buttery, and the garlic herb butter on top is so good.
+The perfect side dish for Thanksgiving, Christmas, or Easter!

 The Best Garlic Butter Rolls!

-I adapted this recipe from my easy dinner rolls recipe but made it even better by adding more butter to the dough that makes the bread so soft that it tastes like brioche.
+I adapted this recipe from my easy dinner rolls recipe but made it even better by adding more butter to the dough making the bread so soft that it tastes like brioche.

-Brushing the rolls after baking with a simple garlic butter and parsley mixture imbues a lot of flavor to the rolls, taking them to the next level of dinner rolls deliciousness!
+Brushing the rolls after baking with a simple garlic butter and parsley mixture imbues a lot of flavor to the rolls, taking them to the next level of dinner roll deliciousness!